-3. Composites of atmospheric precursors to sub-daily rainfall extremes a.
-Atmospheric precursors 1-day prior to intense rainfall events
+3.1 | Atmospheric precursors 1-day prior to intense rainfall events

-Daily-mean synoptic conditions 1-day prior to the day of the heaviest 25 or 200 3-hourly rainfall events within each of the 6 regions were extracted from the ERA Interim reanalysis.
-Anomalies were computed relative to the pentad-mean climatology centred on each date and composites formed for each variable considered (Fig. 4-5).
-Stippling denotes where anomalies in Td, E and CWV are significantly different from zero at the 90% confidence level based upon a two-tailed t-test (e.g. Lavers et al. 2015), assuming n-1 degrees of freedom, where n is the number of events in the composite.
+Daily-mean synoptic conditions 1-day prior to the day of the heaviest 25 or 200 3-hourly rainfall events within each of the six regions were extracted from the ERA Interim reanalysis.
+Anomalies were computed relative to the pentad-mean climatology centred on each date and composites formed for each variable considered (Figures 4 and 5).
+Stippling denotes where anomalies in Td, E and CWV are significantly different from zero at the 90% confidence level based upon a two-tailed t test (e.g., Lavers et al., 2015), assuming n-1 degrees of freedom, where n is the number of events in the composite.

-One day prior to the heaviest 200 events in each region, negative pressure anomalies (around -2 to -4 hPa) and geopotential anomalies (around -60 to -100m) are present to the west or south west of the UK (Fig. 4).
-This is consistent with an anomalous cyclonic southerly airflow and associated moisture transport from the south affecting the UK, with elevated dewpoint temperature and moisture across north west Europe and elevated evaporation in continental north west Europe but also to the west of the UK over the Atlantic associated with cool, relatively dry northerly winds.
-Anomalously low ocean evaporation to the south east of France (4 o E, 43 o N), apparent for all event composites, is presumably explained by occasionally very high evaporation rates associated with the hot, dry summer form of the Mistral wind that is inhibited during the southerly flows associated with intense summer rainfall in the UK.
-Interestingly, the suspect Tillicoultry event displays an opposite sign of evaporation anomaly in this region (Fig. 3e) relating to a northerly airflow associated with a Mediterranean cyclone to the east.
+One day prior to the heaviest 200 events in each region, negative pressure anomalies (around -2 to -4 hPa) and geopotential anomalies (around -60 to -100 m) are present to the west or south west of the United Kingdom (Figure 4).
+This is consistent with an anomalous cyclonic southerly airflow and associated moisture transport from the south affecting the United Kingdom, with elevated dew point temperature and moisture across North West Europe and elevated evaporation in continental North West Europe but also to the west of the United Kingdom over the Atlantic associated with cool, relatively dry northerly winds.
+Anomalously low ocean evaporation to the south east of France (4°E, 43°N), apparent for all event composites, is presumably explained by occasionally very high evaporation rates associated with the hot, dry summer form of the Mistral wind that is inhibited during the southerly flows associated with intense summer rainfall in the United Kingdom.
+Interestingly, the suspect Tillicoultry event displays an opposite sign of evaporation anomaly in this region (Figure 3e) relating to a northerly airflow associated with a Mediterranean cyclone to the east.